littleju777/KEGGmeta/README.md

 # KEGGmeta
 Ucell is used to calculate the metabolic score of every single cell based on gene expression value.
 The metabolic score was assessed with the KEGG metabolic gene sets library.
+KEGGmeta is an R package for comparing the metabolic changes between different conditions with single-cell RNA-seq data.

 # Installation
 ```